lukaselflein/charge_optimization_folderstructure/Readme.md

 These are not available for the SMAMP molecules of interest, so we have to determine them ourselves.
 There are different ways in which we can calculate these charges, and it is not clear which one is the best.
 A neccessary criterion for good charges is self-consistency:
-We calculate them from some snapshots of a MD simulation, an then do a new MD simulation with these new charges $q*$.
+We calculate them from some snapshots of a MD simulation, an then do a new MD simulation with these new charges q*.
-We then re-do the charge calculation, and if the resulting charges $q**$ are similar to $q*$, this is a good indicator that our charges are meaningful.
+We then re-do the charge calculation, and if the resulting charges q** are similar to q*, this is a good indicator that our charges are meaningful.

 This repo contains scripts and a folderstructure to automate the calculation workflow to get these charges.